armory/documentation/_admin_guides/rosco.md

 ---
 layout: post
-title: Rosco/Baking Configuration
+title: Baking Configuration
 order: 120
 ---

-# Baking Images With Rosco
+# What is Rosco?

 Rosco is the sub-service that manages baking using [Packer](https://www.packer.io/docs/), a cloud agnostic tool that automates the creation of images.
 Rosco is a small API which manages the state of packer jobs and their executions so that it can report to other sub-systems.
-It is highly extendable to work for different types of environments.
+Make sure to read up on [Understanding Bake Scripts (Packer scripts)]({% link _install_guide/packer.md %}).

-## Rosco Configuration for Baking
+## Configurations for Baking

 ### Templates Location
-You can tell Rosco where it should look for template files and scripts.
-The default location is `/opt/spinnaker/config/packer` for Armory Spinnaker.
-With a standard Spinnaker distribution you should find various examples to extend.
-In most cases you will want to take a template file and add your custom packer properties to build correctly.
-You will only need to add your files here in this directory and then reference them in your bake stage under the `Template File Name` field.
-There's a more complete example of modifying a template and install script below.
+The default location is `/opt/spinnaker/config/packer` for Armory Spinnaker, however this can be changed.

-You can specify the following in `/opt/spinnaker/config/rosco-local.yml`:
+You can specify the following in
+`/opt/spinnaker/config/rosco-local.yml`:
 ```
 rosco:
   configDir: ${services.rosco.configDir:/opt/rosco/config/packer}